 The Laboratory’s cadres of engineers seek ways to put knowledge into practice to meet national security challenges.
 There is excitement in the challenge to apply scientific creativity to satisfy bounding constraints and realize “the widgets” that will solve urgent national security problems.
 Various specialized engineering competencies arise from the inter-disciplinary problem solving required to tackle and accomplish the Laboratory’s national security mission.

-To illustrate, a cross-section of high-level engineering competencies at LANL include the following:
+To illustrate, a cross-section of high-level engineering competencies at Los Alamos National Laboratory include the following: